-Job No: 520533 Work Type: Instructional Faculty - Tenured/Tenure-Track Location: Pomona Categories: Unit 3 - CFA - California Faculty Association, Tenured/Tenure-Track, Full Time, Faculty - Computer Science, On-site (work in-person at business location)
+Job No: 531053 Work Type: Instructional Faculty - Tenured/Tenure-Track Location: Pomona Categories: Unit 3 - CFA - California Faculty Association, Tenured/Tenure-Track, Full Time, Faculty - Computer Science, On-site (work in-person at business location)

 Tenure Track Faculty Position

 California State Polytechnic University, Pomona invites applications for two tenure track faculty positions in the Department of Computer Science.
 Cal Poly Pomona is one of three polytechnic universities in the 23-campus California State University system and among 12 such institutions nationwide.
 Since its founding in 1938, Cal Poly Pomona students participate in an integrative experiential learning education that is inclusive, relevant, and values diverse perspectives and experiences.
 With a variety of degree programs in the arts, humanities, sciences, engineering, and professional disciplines, the university is well known for its learn-by-doing approach and Teacher Scholar Model.

 The university is noted for its scenic and historic 1,400-acre campus, which was once the winter ranch of cereal magnate W.K.
 Kellogg.
 We acknowledge that Cal Poly Pomona resides on the territorial and homelands of the Tongva and Tataavium people who are the traditional land caretakers of Tovaangar.
 The university's nearly 30,000 students are taught and mentored by the campus's more than 1,400 faculty as part of 54 baccalaureate and 29 master's degree programs, 11 credential and certificate programs, and a doctorate in educational leadership.